 Twelve of the Academy’s instrumental fellows are selected each summer by an audition process overseen by the resident LSO players to travel to London for ten days of intensive training with the London Symphony Orchestra and its Music Director Sir Simon Rattle.
 They will experience a week in the life of an LSO musician, taking part in rehearsals, performances, and mock auditions; receiving lessons; and performing chamber music with members of the orchestra.

-The winners of the Academy’s annual Solo Piano and Marilyn Horne Song Competitions will also travel to London to be presented in recital at LSO St Luke’s.
+The winners of the Academy’s annual Solo Piano, Duo, and Marilyn Horne Song Competitions will also travel to London to be presented in recital at LSO St Luke’s.
 Each recital will feature the European premiere performance of a work specially composed for the winners as part of the Academy’s Composer-in-Residence program.

 As well as creating meaningful opportunities for Academy fellows, the new partnership will bring an extraordinary roster of guest artists to Santa Barbara each summer.